 We continue to take steps to remediate these material weaknesses and have hired additional qualified accounting and financial reporting personnel and engaged external temporary resources as needed.
-In addition, we have implemented new controls designed to prevent the future occurrence of similar issues.
-We are also working to modify and implement policies and procedures centrally to develop effective internal control through a shared service center along with improvements to controls across the finance function.
+In addition, we monitored operation of controls to prevent the future occurrence of similar issues.
+We have modified and implemented policies and procedures centrally to develop effective internal control through a shared service center along with improvements to controls across the finance function.

-We are satisfied, as a result of the testing of the design and operating effectiveness of controls that the previously identified control deficiency related to the accounting for foreign exchange in our Prospectus has been remediated at December 31, 2021.
-Equally, we are satisfied that progress is being made on the other aspects of the material weaknesses historically identified.
+We previously disclosed that, as a result of the testing of the design and operating effectiveness of controls, we were satisfied that the previously identified control deficiency related to the accounting for foreign exchange was remediated as of December 31, 2021.
+While progress is being made on the other aspects of the material weaknesses historically identified, we are continuing to enhance our internal control over financial reporting and are still in the process of implementing, documenting and testing these processes, procedures and controls.